Mexico : Safety by City

 NATURAL DISASTERS RISK : MEDIUM

-Natural hazards which might occur in Cancun are hurricanes from May to the end of November.
+Natural hazards that might occur in Cancun are hurricanes from May to the end of November.
 Small tropical storms can quickly develop into hurricanes, so it is necessary to stay informed of the weather forecasts.
 Also, the rainy season may cause flooding and mudslides, which might affect transportation.
 Bear in mind the fact that some volcanoes in Mexico are active.

 MUGGING RISK : LOW